-Pressure mounts on Theresa May as Brexit summit looms
+Brexit deal still not done after Dominic Raab rush to EU, government sources tell ITV News - as PM mutiny threat grows

 With continued speculation that Leave-supporting Cabinet ministers could resign if Mrs May presses ahead with the plan, David Davis said: “This is one of the most fundamental decisions that government has taken in modern times.”

-Writing in the Sunday Times he said: “It is time for the Cabinet to exert their collective authority.
+Writing in the Sunday Times he added: “It is time for the Cabinet to exert their collective authority.
 This week the authority of our constitution is on the line.”

 The issue of the border between Northern Ireland and Ireland is one of the last remaining obstacles to achieving a divorce deal with Brussels, with wrangling continuing over the nature of a “backstop” to keep the frontier open if a wider UK-EU trade arrangement cannot resolve it.